-Holier than Jesus but Worse than Jonah
+Holier Than Jesus but Worse Than Jonah

 These last three years, I’ve spent most of my energy starting and shepherding a church.
 This has left me considerably less time to write or to even keep up with the broader evangelical movement (small mercies, I know).
 But this past weekend, I was reminded how anemic American evangelical theology is.
 I spend most of my time running in Reformed circles, and we argue about a lot of things, but there is at least a baseline of biblical knowledge.
 What I saw on Saturday was a shocking biblical ignorance.